 In this recipe, I took the middle ground and used a light breading, but also used milk or buttermilk to tenderize the calamari.
 This also allowed the breading to really adhere to the squid’s smooth surface.
 Marinating seafood in milk might sound strange, but it’s a great way to remove fishiness from items that may be frozen or less than fresh as well.
 The combination of using flour only and milk as a tenderizing binding agent really makes this dish rival some restaurant preparations.
 That means you too can have restaurant quality calamari at home!
 The other added benefit to the simple preparation is that the recipe is customizable because you can add your own spices to the flour or flavors to the marinade to change things up between batches.

-Some other seafood recipes from Man Fuel to try:
+Some other seafood recipes to try:

 - Fried Shrimp Po’ Boy Sandwiches with Remoulade Sauce

 Homemade Lightly Fried Calamari

 - 1 pound of raw calamari/squid cut into rings